frougon/pythondialog/doc/Dialog_class_overview.rst

 .. _examples-of-dash-escaping:

-An contrived example using these methods could be the following, which sets a weird background title starting with two dashes (``--My little program``) for the life duration of a :class:`Dialog` instance *d*::
+A contrived example using these methods could be the following, which sets a weird background title starting with two dashes (``--My little program``) for the life duration of a :class:`Dialog` instance *d*::